How Does Trample Work?

 Three great abilities make Rancor an amazing bargain of an aura.
 Its first two bonuses grant your attached unit +2/+0 and trample, letting it hit hard and bleed through blockers.
 That would already warrant Rancor's low price, but it also returns to your hand if ever placed in the graveyard from the field!

 The risk of most auras is how easily they're lost if the creature they strengthen is removed; Rancor adeptly solves the issue by automatically recycling itself to your hand and letting you reuse its fierce boons.
-I include Rancor in several of my own green builds (try it in "Omnath, Locus of Mana" EDH decks), and thankfully, despite its prowess, it's cheaper than most competitive cards, costing well under three dollars!
+I include Rancor in several of my own green builds (try it in "Omnath, Locus of Mana" EDH decks).

 We've examined several powerful tools to let you break through your opponent's blockers, but did you know about the trample variant called super trample?
 This rare keyword lets your units assign their combat damage as if they weren't blocked at all, letting you devote all their strength towards maiming your opponent, although it means none of their creatures will die.